 If you have any other good tips for finding inspiration that work well for you, I’d love to hear them in the comments below.

-👉 Sign up to my emails for my new monthly newsletter which will include topical inspiration, product reviews and behind-the-scene updates.
+Sign up to my emails for my new weekly newsletter which will include topical inspiration, tips and tutorials to support your creativity and behind-the-scene updates.

-👉 Use my referral link to get your first two months free on Skillshare and watch my classes!
+Use my referral link to get your first month free on Skillshare and watch my classes!